trustboost-ugr/Logs2Chatbot/README.md

 ---

-## Original artifacts: Regenerating Rasa projects from dialogue logs
+## 5. Regenerating Rasa projects from dialogue logs

 Scripts under `generate/` implement the **Logs → LLM → Rasa YAML** pipeline used in the paper: